 Judge Richard (Rick) Brooker (a judge who spent 20 years in juvenile court and 30 years in ministry) expressed it very well when he said,

 Looked at objectively, Calvinism is nothing more than a system of baffling, almost mystical theological complexities and contradictions piled one on top of the other.
 It is a tradition so revered and so exalted that most Christians are assumed to be not intelligent enough to understand it fully.
 Therefore, we require an intellectual elite - a Reformed priesthood - to explain it to us as if we were medieval Catholic peasants.

-This is echoed by more than one person who has studied Calvinism and arrived at the conclusion that it is not Biblical.
-Former Calvinist Steve Jones says
+This is echoed by more than one person who has studied Calvinism and come to the conclusion that it is not Biblical.
+In former Calvinist Steve Jonesí words

 "...The doctrines frequently create a spirit of division, elitism and theological snobbery.
 The system erects walls between believers.
 It creates a class of Christians within the church general who are supposedly part of a worthy "inner circle."